Frequently Asked Questions

 3. Those requirements are based on an average, and make no allowance for your dog as an individual.
 Some dogs are active, some dogs less so.
 Some dogs have a high metabolic rate and burn calories quickly, some dogs have a slower metabolism and burn calories more slowly.
 Feed your dog a diet based on ‘minimum requirements’ and it stands to reason your active dog’s diet is going to be lacking somewhere.
 And that deficiency is likely to be reflected in your best friend’s health further down the line.

-4. Those requirements don’t take into account bioavailability – the fact that nutrients, such as they are in commercially produced food using synthetic ingredients, are less bioavailable than nutrients from real food.
-In other words, your dog is better able to access the nutrients in real food than in commercial dog food.
+4. Those requirements don’t take into account bioavailability.
+The fact that nutrients, such as they are in commercially produced food using synthetic ingredients, are less bioavailable than nutrients from real food.
+In other words, your dog is better able to digest and benefit from the nutrients in real food than in commercial dog food.

 5. Your dog is an animal with a digestive system not so dissimilar to yours and mine.
 You and I would not thrive on a scientifically based synthetic diet comprising exactly the same low quality ingredients provided to a minimum level every day of our lives.
 Why would you expect your dog to be any different?